leotomassetti/Disaster-Response-Pipeline/README.md

 ## Project Overview
 - In this project, data engineering is applied to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+- During a disaster, the web app helps the user to get a classification result of messages in several categories and visualize the data in a display, reducing the potential reaction time of the responding organizations.

 ## Files
 	- ETL Pipeline Preparation.ipynb: contains ETL pipeline preparation code